Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His last appearance came on Saturday against the Oakland Athletics, when the right-hander threw five innings, surrendering one earned run while allowing four hits.
+- The lefty's last time out was on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.

-- The 25-year-old has amassed an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .185 batting average against him.
+- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.